 About

-Said about articles published on Kenworthy News Media:
+Said about Kenworthy News Media:

 “Thank you for your efforts to make awareness about this important issue“, Abba Malainin, Polisario representative to Denmark